OgnjenX/cognitive-system-theory/research-notes/hippocampus-cortex-indexing.md

 Monty terms) can be viewed as learning local sensorimotor models of the world.
 Each module integrates sensory input with a location signal and converges on hypotheses such as object identity, pose, or other latent structure.
-These internal models evolve over time as learning proceeds.
+These models are learned slowly and reused across many experiences.

 A key distinction is the classical **fast vs slow learning** split:

 - **Neocortex**
-  Slow, statistical learning; stable object/world models; gradual generalization.
+  Slow, statistical learning; stable and reusable world models; gradual generalization.

 - **Hippocampus**
-  Fast learning; episodic binding; rapid association of co-occurring cortical states.
+  Fast learning; episodic binding; rapid association of co-occurring cortical states and their temporal relationships.

-Importantly, fast learning in the hippocampus appears to rely on specialized mechanisms (pattern separation, auto-association, replay), rather than simply higher learning rates.
+Importantly, fast learning in the hippocampus relies on specialized mechanisms (pattern separation, auto-association, replay), rather than simply higher learning rates.

 In this view, the hippocampus does **not** store cortical models themselves.
-Instead, it stores **indices** that bind together *specific cortical states* that co-occurred in time.
-Activating such an index later leads to **reinstatement** of an approximate cortical state corresponding to a past episode.
-This reinstatement does not rewind cortex exactly, but biases it back toward a functionally equivalent region of its state space.
+Instead, it stores **indices** that bind together *specific constellations of cortical states* that co-occurred during an experience.
+Activating such an index later does not rewind cortex to a previous internal state, but instead biases ongoing cortical inference toward a functionally compatible configuration, resulting in approximate **reinstatement**.

 ---

 ## 2. A Dynamical / Mathematical Framing

-A useful abstraction is to treat each cortical learning module as a **dynamical system**.
+Each cortical learning module can be treated as a **dynamical system** that maintains an internal state and produces predictions about the world.

 Let $S_i(t)$ denote the internal state of cortical module $i$ at time $t$.
 The state evolves as: